yuryatin/covid19_age_adjusted_mortality/README.md

 script.py is best launched in the MacOS or Linux terminal window.
 Otherwise, your Python shell or IDE may not print the progress messages from the imported shared C library.

 ## Attached binary shared library
 The attached libdeathcurve.so shared library binary file in the root folder was compiled from the attached deathcurve.c file for MacOS Catalina x86-64 using the attached Makefile.
-A shared library binary file for the older version of this software, which was compiled for Ubuntu, can be found in a separate folder.
+A shared library binary file that was compiled for Ubuntu can be found in a separate folder.

 ## Compilation
 If you work on MacOS or Linux (tested on Ubuntu only), you may download script.py, deathcurve.py, deathcurve.c, and Makefile into the same directory, then open the Terminal window, proceed to that directory with 'cd' commands, and, if you already have the clang compiler installed, you may want to enter the command 'make' and press 'Enter'.
 This will compile deathcurve.c into the shared library libdeathcurve.so.
 If you don't have the clang compiler installed, you may want to install it or, alternatively, change clang to whatever compiler you wish (e.g., gcc) in Makefile before launching 'make'.
 After compilation, you may want to fetch the suggested test csv file and launch script.py in the terminal window.